iakat/stars/README.md

 - [xbmc/xbmc](https://github.com/xbmc/xbmc) - Kodi is an award-winning free and open source home theater/media center software and entertainment hub for digital media.
 With its beautiful interface and powerful skinning engine, it's available for
 - [hoffstadt/DearPyGui](https://github.com/hoffstadt/DearPyGui) - Dear PyGui: A fast and powerful Graphical User Interface Toolkit for Python with minimal dependencies
 - [epoupon/lms](https://github.com/epoupon/lms) - Lightweight Music Server.
 Access your self-hosted music using a web interface.
-- [danielkrupinski/Osiris](https://github.com/danielkrupinski/Osiris) - Free and open-source game hack for Counter-Strike 2, written in modern C++.
-For Windows and Linux.
+- [danielkrupinski/Osiris](https://github.com/danielkrupinski/Osiris) - Cross-platform game hack for Counter-Strike 2 with Panorama-based GUI.
 - [Francesco149/tos-tools](https://github.com/Francesco149/tos-tools) - a big mess of scripts I used to archive TempleOS
 - [GodotSteam/GodotSteam](https://github.com/GodotSteam/GodotSteam) - An open-source and fully functional Steamworks SDK / API module and plug-in for the Godot Game Engine.
 - [dmlc/xgboost](https://github.com/dmlc/xgboost) - Scalable, Portable and Distributed Gradient Boosting (GBDT, GBRT or GBM) Library,  for Python, R, Java, Scala, C++ and more.
 Runs on single machine, Hadoop, Spark, Dask, Flink and DataFlow